sanivirani/todoApp/README.md

 - Edit existing tasks
 - Mark tasks as completed or pending
 - Delete tasks
-- Filter tasks by: All | Done | Pending
+- Filter tasks by: All | Completed | Pending
 - LocalStorage support to persist data
 - Responsive and clean UI using Tailwind CSS